My Social Media Timeline & Perspective

 To my knowledge, none of my former employers ever exploited the data or metadata of individuals (patients, customers, consumers, or citizens) in this manner.

 I encourage people to critically read the Terms of Service Agreements (TOS) for their service providers (social media platforms, search engines, web browsers, etc.).
-I still need to write a TOS agreement for this website, as I mention on my Future Plans page
+I still need to write a TOS agreement for this website.

 Back to Top